bodova/collective_care/README.md

 Infers all model parameters, with the transition rates and the parameter rho.

 lik0D.m:
-Definition of likelihood for the inference independent of other state variables.
+Definition of likelihood for the inference independent of other factors.

 lik1D.m:
-Definition of likelihood for the inference dependent on one state variable.
+Definition of likelihood for the inference dependent on one factor.

 lik2D.m:
-Definition of likelihood for the inference dependent on two state variables.
+Definition of likelihood for the inference dependent on two factors.

 lik2DR.m:
-Definition of likelihood for the inference dependent on two state variables and parameter rho.
+Definition of likelihood for the inference dependent on two factors and parameter rho.

 ### Code labels for part 3
 - all within the file main_code.m